 At Advantage Mortgage, our goal is always to provide the best service possible, as we rely on referrals and repeat customers to grow our business.

-Here are some common Questions that you may have with a Refinance
+Here are some frequently asked questions that you may have with a refinance

 How do I ensure I am getting the Best Rates Available for my new Mortgage?

 With access to a Large Selection of lenders, we can shop around and find you the Best Rate for your new Mortgage that best meets your needs and Financial Situation.

 How much of the Equity in my Home can I Access?

 Lenders will go to 80% Loan to Value on a Refinance Mortgage.
 That means you can access up to 80 % of the Value of your Home for Investment or Debt Consolidation.
 Typically an Appraisal will be required to get an accurate Value for your Home in the Current Market Conditions.

 How do I ensure that if my Situation Changes and I need to Sell or Upgrade, I will be paying the least amount in Penalties if I have to get out of my New Mortgage Term?

 If you need to terminate your Current Mortgage Term there are two major ways Banks or Lenders calculate the Penalty that you will Pay.
 The first is a Three Month Interest Penalty.